 Find a Better Commute

-We help you plan your commute by offering custom recommendations based on your work schedule, commitments before and after work, and other factors that are important to you.
-Fill out the questionnaire (link below) to tell us about your commute, and we’ll respond with your plan for an easy commute.
+We offer custom commute recommendations based on your work schedule, commitments before and after work, and other factors that are important to you.
+Fill out the questionnaire below to tell us about your commute and we’ll respond with your personalized plan.

-Create a free STAR (Support, Track, and Reward) account on my.commute.org to access Commute.org’s reward programs, as well as a trip planning tool that helps you explore your commute options including Commute.org shuttles, public transit, and bicycling.
+Create a free STAR (Support, Track, and Reward) account on my.commute.org to access Commute.org’s reward programs, as well as a trip planning tool to explore your commute options including Commute.org shuttles, public transit, and bicycling.
 STAR also helps you find carpool or vanpool matches that you can connect with directly on the platform.

 Track your sustainable commute trips to unlock rewards and participate in challenges, then see the impact your commute has with personal stats like CO2 reduction and cost savings.
 Flip through our STAR Guide for Commuters (accede a la guía para viajeros en español aquí) for more information on how to get started.